 Of course, the other icons of 1960’s counterculture, the Beatles had quite the affection for Dylan.
 They included him on the cover of Sgt.
 Pepper’s and upon coming to American expressed a great desire to meet him.
 Folklore has it that Bob Dylan introduced the Beatles to weed.
 John Lennon had a friendly rivalry with Bob Dylan, as two of the best best songwriters of their generation.
 In the clip below Lennon also does his best at imitating Dylan’s style of singing.

-The children’s show proved to have a larger cultural impact then had been perhaps originally anticipated.
-In the years following it, many have expressed the love for the children’s show and it developed a sort of cult like status.
-The colorful imagery and the theme music especially became a classic symbol for the 1960’s.
-The growth in popularity ensured that the show was brought back in the 2000’s under a more modern production.
-As for Bob Dylan, there is no word yet on what (if any) feelings he had about The magic Roundabout.
+The children’s show proved to have a larger cultural impact than had been perhaps originally anticipated.
+In the years following it, many have expressed the love for the children’s show and it developed a sort of cult-like status.
+The colorful imagery and the theme music especially became a classic symbol for the 1960s.